 Other tour offerings by Turismo Alternativo en Guanajuato include ATV tours, ranging from 3,100 pesos to 4,700 pesos for two people on a 3-6 hour tour.
 If your kids are a bit older, their four and a half hour cycling tour is a fun option, and costs 1,400 pesos per person.
 For families with teens, try their four and a half hour hiking tour, which costs 600 pesos per person.

 We just loved our experience horseback riding in Mexico.
 It was the perfect way to spend an afternoon in Mexico!

 Have you had a chance to go horseback riding in Mexico?
 Share your experiences in the comments!

-Disclosure: I received a discount for my experience with Turismo Alternativo en Guanajuato.
+Disclosure: This is a sponsored post.
+I received a discount for my experience with Turismo Alternativo en Guanajuato.
 However, the opinions in this post are completely my own.

 Are you struggling to keep your travel planning and preparation organized?
 My Overseas Family Vacation Travel Prep Checklist is just the tool you need!
 Click here to receive your free copy by signing up for my newsletter.

 Want to connect with me on social media?
 Find me on Facebook, Instagram, Pinterest, and Twitter.
 And for those of you who are dedicated to traveling more responsibly, sustainably, and ethically, join over 100 like-minded families on my Facebook group, Responsible Family Travel.